 The deal: No student loans required.

-This liberal arts college has an overwhelming sticker price of about $60,000 per year, but Amherst also offers equally eye-popping financial aid packages.
-One of several "no loans" schools, Amherst and institutions like it meet 100 percent of a student's demonstrated financial need with grants, scholarships and student employment opportunities.
+This liberal arts college in Amherst, Massachusetts, has an overwhelming sticker price of about $65,000 per year, but Amherst also offers equally eye-popping financial aid packages.
+One of several "no loans" schools, Amherst and institutions like it meet 100% of a student's demonstrated financial need with grants, scholarships and student employment opportunities.
 That doesn't mean the school is free -- families still need to apply for financial aid and pay their expected family contribution -- but it does mean students will carry minimal debt relative to their family's income and assets.
-Despite the enormous sticker price, families with incomes up to $75,000 pay an average net price of about $12,000 per year, reports the National Center for Education Statistics.
+Despite the enormous sticker price, families pay an average net price of about $12,000 per year, reports the university.
 The average financial aid award is about $47,000.

 No-loans schools are generally costly private institutions, but they can be an amazing deal for low-income, middle-income and even upper-middle-income families.
 A handful of private institutions, including Bowdoin College in Brunswick, Maine; Columbia University in New York City; and Davidson College in Davidson, North Carolina, maintain no-loans policies.
 A greater number of schools uphold no-loans initiatives for families under a certain income threshold.

 FREE TOOL: Get your credit report and score today, free and with no obligation, at myBankrate.